sternsc/FonaDyn-3-1-2/UPDATING.md

 Please do these things in the given order.

 1. Check which custom modifications, if any, that have been made to your FonaDyn installation.
 These will need to be re-done after updating.
-A good idea is to note any such modifications as comments in the file <userSupportDir>\startup.scd, which is not affected by the FonaDyn installation.
+A good idea is to note any such modifications as comments in the file userSupportDir/startup.scd, which is not affected by the FonaDyn installation.

 2. Run SuperCollider, and execute the command "FonaDyn.uninstall".
    This restores certain files to the system defaults,